 I’m lucky to work on a variety of projects of all size.
 Bringing the Conestoga Wagon into the museum was particularly fun to cover in social media, along with the donation ceremony of Jim Henson puppets.
 Connecting the Museum's content to topics in the news is also a fun part of my job, such as tweeting photos of historic puppies during the Puppy Bowl.
 I recently worked on an international Twitter conversation called #DisabilityStories, just one way in which the Museum celebrated the 25th anniversary of the Americans with Disabilities Act.

-I'm was a member of the Object Project team and am so excited that the learning space opened on July 1, 2015.
+I'm a member of the Object Project team and am so excited that the learning space opened on July 1, 2015.

-I enjoy experimenting with new social media platforms and program formats, working with the Blog Team to develop a monthly editorial calendar, and working to increase our capacity in webcasting and other live, online programming.
+I enjoy experimenting with new social media platforms and program formats, collaborating with the Blog Team to develop a monthly editorial calendar, and working to increase our capacity in webcasting and other live, online programming.